Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

-In this work, we have presented the first direct lattice-QCD validation of sum rules associated with quark–gluon decomposition of hadron mass.
+\emph{Conclusions.---} In this Letter, we have presented the first direct lattice-QCD validation of sum rules associated with quark–gluon decomposition of hadron mass.
 By constructing the QCD energy–momentum tensor nonperturbatively in a gradient-flow scheme, we achieve a formulation that controls operator mixing and avoids power-divergent subtractions, enabling a well-defined continuum limit extrapolation, followed by two-loop matching to the $\msbar$ scheme and zero-flow-time extrapolations.
 This establishes a common renormalization framework in which multiple mass decomposition sum rules can be verified simultaneously.

 Applying this framework to the $\eta_c$ and $J/\psi$ charmonia, we demonstrate the consistency of energy-density-based and trace-based decompositions and quantify substantial contributions from gluonic energy and the QCD trace anomaly to heavy quark bound-state masses.
 The first lattice determination of the gravitational form factor $\bar{C}$ further illustrates the scope of the approach.
+Residual effects from finite volume, the partial quenching from the omission of a dynamical charm quark in the sea, and neglected light-flavor disconnected contributions are expected to be subleading at the present level of precision, but should be quantified more systematically in future higher-precision studies.

 Beyond charmonium, the methodology developed here provides a general foundation for first-principles studies of hadron mass, spin structure, and gravitational form factors.
 In particular, it enables access to components of the energy–momentum tensor, such as trace and higher-twist contributions, that are challenging to constrain experimentally, thereby providing essential nonperturbative input complementary to ongoing and future programs at the Thomas Jefferson National Accelerator Facility and the future Electron–Ion Collider.